 There are clear differences here between Howard’s and Hornblow’s accounts of their morning and early afternoon activities in Brest:

 For his part, Howard did not mention a pre-lunch visit with Hornblow to the La Dépêche building to introduce himself to the staff there.
-And to his recollection, he had lunch (not with Hornblow at the Navy Club) but with General Harries and some of his staff at Army Headquarters, which Hornblow did not attend.
+And to his recollection, he had lunch, not with Hornblow at the Navy Club, but with General Harries and some of his staff at Army Headquarters, which Hornblow did not attend.
 Here also Howard’s 1936 recollection of events seems to have been faulty: in his 1921 letter he refers separately to “our [his and Hornblow’s] luncheon at the Navy Club” and to “my leaving you after luncheon”.

-In no more than half an hour during the late afternoon in Brest, the false armistice news had arrived at Admiral Wilson’s Headquarters from Paris and been forwarded by Howard to the USA in time for the early afternoon newspapers there.
+In less than half an hour after meeting Admiral Wilson, the false armistice news from Paris was forwarded by Howard to the USA in time for the early afternoon newspapers there.

-The sequence of events during that short period of time took place in three different locations: the US Naval Headquarters, the La Dépêche newspaper building, and the local Post Office, or P.Q. building.
+The sequence of events during that short period of time took place in three different locations: Admiral Wilson’s office at US Navy Headquarters, the La Dépêche newspaper building, and the local Post Office, or P.Q. building.
 Howard was present and instrumental throughout.
 The Admiral and Fred Cook were among those present at Navy Headquarters.
-Hornblow took no part in these particular events; he related them mostly from what Howard (and perhaps others) told him had occurred in the first two locations.
+Hornblow took no part in these particular events; he related them mostly from what Howard (and perhaps others) told him had occurred.
 6

 In Admiral Wilson’s Office